HSBC launches three-year mortgage rate at 3.95 per cent

 "We certainly are seeing a softening in demand."

-Russell wouldn't give specifics but said in terms of the overall percentage the decline compared to last year it was "meaningful."
+Russell wouldn't give specifics but said in terms of the overall percentage the decline compared to last year was "meaningful."

-"I think there is certainly a bit of looking over the should to the Australian market and wondering if it will happen here."
+"I think there is certainly a bit of looking over the shoulder to the Australian market and wondering if it will happen here."

 House prices in Sydney and Melbourne have fallen in recent months prompting concern that the falls will spread to Auckland.